PerfecXX/-GUI-TMD-Ref-data/readme.txt

-Open "GUI TEST" with python 3 IDE or Pycharm
+Open "GUI TEST" with python 3 terminal or IDE
 All right reserve to Teeraphat K. 2020